k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 ### RandomFromCollection

-This actor returns a random value from the input collection.
+This Actor returns a random value from the input collection.

 ### RandomCreditCard

 This Actor generates fake but valid credit card number based on the input **value** and **prefixLength** input arguments:

 -  **value** - defines the credit card template.
 For example: 4580111122223333.
 The length of this argument defines the generated credit card number length.
 Note that if this argument is empty, the generated credit card number has 16 digits.
 - **prefixLength** - the length of the prefix in the input template.

 Example: